-Although no longer within Yorkshire, Teesdale (and specifically the River Tees) used to mark the border of the North Riding prior to the 1974 local government reorganisation, and so is sometimes still described as being the most northern of the so-called "Yorkshire" dales.
+Although officially no longer within Yorkshire, Teesdale (and more specifically the River Tees) used to mark the border of the historical North Riding prior to the 1974 local government reorganisation, and so can still rightly be described as being the most northern of the historical "Yorkshire" dales area.

-Principal attractions include Barnard Castle and the Bowes Museum, as well as High Force (one of England's highest and most spectacular waterfalls) and Cauldron Snout - both of which are taken in by the route of the Pennine Way long distance footpath.
+Principal attractions and places in Teesdale include Barnard Castle and the Bowes Museum, the Stang Forest, Middleton in Teesdale, Low Force and High Force (the latter being one of England's highest and most spectacular waterfalls) and Cauldron Snout - taken in by the route of the Pennine Way long distance footpath.

-Tributary valleys of Teesdale include Lunedale and Baldersdale.
+Tributary valleys of Lower Teesdale include Lunedale and Baldersdale.

 The Yorkshire Dales - Home Page